Secure act 2.0: What this new law could mean for your retirement

 This legislation brings important changes that may help your money last throughout your retirement.
 New laws generally require technical corrections, refinement, and guidance, and SECURE 2.0 is no different.
 Below are some of the most relevant highlights.

-The age at which required minimum distributions must begin is now 73, up from 72, for people born in 1951 through 1958.
+The age at which required minimum distributions must begin is now 73, up from 72, for people born in 1951 through 1959.
 As currently drafted, people born in 1960 and later will begin their mandatory withdrawals at age 75.
-Additional clarification is needed for people born in 1959.

 Required minimum distributions from Roth accounts in employer sponsored retirement plans are no longer required for taxable years beginning after January 1, 2024.
+Distributions from Roth accounts do not satisfy RMD requirements for non-Roth accounts.
 Effective date: Taxable Years Beginning After 12/31/23.

-If you’re age 60 to 63 and still working, you can now contribute up to $10,000 as a catch-up contribution if your plan allows.
-If your plan permits the increased catch-up, and you earn $145,000 or more, the catch-up amount must go into a Roth account with your plan, which means taxes will be taken out before it is contributed to the plan.
+If you’re age 60 to 63 and still working, you can now contribute to the greater of $10,000 or 150 percent more than the regular catch-up amount in 2024 if your plan allows.
+The increased amounts are indexed for inflation after 2025.
+If your plan permits the increased catch-up, and you earn more than $145,000 in the prior calendar year, the catch-up amount must go into a Roth account within your plan, which means taxes will be taken out before it is contributed to the plan.
 The designated Roth contribution grows tax-deferred, and any eligible withdrawal—once the account has been open for five years and you’ve met certain plan distribution requirements—will be tax-free, including earnings.
-If your salary is less than $145,000, you may have the option, but not the requirement, of designating catch-up contributions as Roth.
+If your salary is $145,000 or less, you may have the option, but not the requirement, of designating catch-up contributions as Roth.
 Effective date: After 12/31/24

 People with 529 college savings plans have a new benefit: The beneficiary (the intended recipient of the money) of a 529 plan can roll as much as $35,000 into a Roth IRA over the course of multiple years, if the plan has been open for at least 15 years.
 Effective date: After 12/31/23